4 Common Golf Injuries: Treatment & Prevention

 Categories: Sports Medicine

-While golfing is a therapeutic way to remain active, the potential for a sports injury is high.
-The repetitive motions involved in golf can have an intense effect on the body, particularly the arms, but our Long Island orthopedic office can help diagnose and treat this pain.
+While golfing is a great and fun way to stay active, the potential for a sports injury is high.
+The repetitive motions can have an intense effect on the body, particularly the arms.
+However, our Long Island orthopedic office can help diagnose and treat this pain.
 Read on to learn more about common golf injuries, and how you can avoid/treat them.

 1. Back Pain

 When preparing for a swing, chances are you’re standing in a hunched position.
 During the swing, rotating the frame of your body (and your arms) creates rotational stress.
 With enough repetition, this could result in lower back pain, which may eventually reach the rest of the spine.

 You can prevent this back pain by refining your form and technique.
 Additionally, exercising your back muscles through flexibility-focused exercises like yoga will ease back pain.
 It will also serve well in preventing future back injuries.
 An orthopedist can help you to adopt a proper form.

 In the event that back pain becomes unbearable, our qualified Long Island orthopedists can help to eliminate this pain.
 Based on your individual condition, we can provide physical therapy, epidural steroid injections, as well as non-steroidal anti-inflammatory injections to help relieve back pain.

 If these treatments do not sufficiently quell this pain, then arthroscopic surgery may be the answer.
 This minimally invasive spine surgery will help restore the spine to its original position, and eliminate pain.
 At Central Orthopedics, our surgeons are skilled and experienced in performing spinal surgery.

 2. Injured Rotator Cuff